DeiInvictus/deiinvictus.github.io/_posts/2022-05-10-protestants-dominate-the-sciences.markdown

 > “The exquisite order displayed by our scientific understanding of the physical world calls for the divine.”

+> **One physicist who takes the strong anthropic principle seriously, and claims that it is a sign of a God, is Vera Kistiakowsky, a physicist at MIT.
+She says, “The exquisite order displayed by our scientific understanding of the physical world calls for the divine.”** A scientist who seconds that opinion is John Polkinghorne, a particle physicist who gave up his position at Cambridge University and became a priest of the Church of England.
+He writes that the universe is “not just ‘any old world,’ but it’s special and finely tuned for life because it is the creation of a Creator who wills that it should be so.”
+Indeed, Isaac Newton himself, who introduced the concept of immutable laws which guided the planets and stars without divine intervention, believed that the elegance of these laws pointed to the existence of God (Kaku, 2005, p.
+248).

+## <a name="arber" href="#Contents">Werner Arber</a>

+<span style="font-style:italic;font-weight:bold;">3 June 1929</span>

+Nobel Prize for Physiology/Medicine, restriction enzymes and molecular genetics, University of Basel.
+Pope Benedict XVI appointed him as President of the Pontifical Academy of Sciences in January 2011, making him the first Protestant to hold the position:

+> "I do not think our civilization has succeeded in discovering and explaining all the principles acting in the universe.
+I include the concept of God among these principles.
+I am happy to accept the concept without trying to define it precisely.
+I know that the concept of God helped me to master many questions in life; it guides me in critical situations and I see it confirmed in many deep insights into the beauty of the functioning of the living world."

 ## <a name="polkinghorne" href="#Contents">John C. Polkinghorne</a>

 <span style="font-style:italic;font-weight:bold;">16 October 1930 – 9 March 2021</span>